nanuc/laravel-admin/README.md

 #### Publish config
 ` php artisan vendor:publish --provider="Nanuc\LaravelAdmin\LaravelAdminServiceProvider" --tag=config`

+This package assumes you want to access your admin panel at `/admin` and have a route `dashboard` (to return to from the admin panel).
+You can setup change this values in the config.

 You can enable/disable modules in the `modules` parameter.
 You can add own modules too - see "Customization".

 #### Edit .env